QVEU/QVEU/pages/contact.md

 subheadline         : "Contact the Lab." permalink           : "/contact/"
 ---
-The QVEU is at NIH Headquarters in Bethesda, MD, in Building 33, C.W.
-Bill Young Center for Biodefense and Emerging Infectious Diseases, Room 1E13. <br/><br/>
+The QVEU is at NIH Headquarters in Bethesda, MD, in Building 33, the C.W.
+Bill Young Center for Biodefense and Emerging Infectious Diseases, Room 1E13.<br/><br/>

 ###All correspondence can be directed to:<br/>